 - Green onions

-- Once the rice is combined with the sauce, remove off heat!
-Remove and transfer to a serving plate immediately.
+- Once the rice is combined with the sauce, remove off heat to prevent sticky fried rice.

 - Fry the egg in a clean pan.
 This prevents the fried egg from sticking to any leftover rice that may be stuck to the pan.